alichtman/shallow-backup/README.md

 #### Use Cases
 ---

-1. Reduce your backup size by compressing all package manager libraries to `.txt` files.
+1. Reduce your backup size by compressing all package manager libraries to simple `.txt` files.
-2. Easily back up your dotfiles, Sublime Text settings and Atom config.
+2. Easily back up your dotfiles.
 3. Back up all user installed `.ttf` and `.otf` fonts from `Fontbook`.

 #### Output Structure